sharmin-mim/qfm_java/README.md

 # QFM-FI

-This repository contains the official implementation of our paper "Quartet Fiduccia-Mattheyses Revisited for Larger Phylogenetic Studies" submitted in Bioinformatics, 2022.
+This repository contains the official implementation of our paper ["Quartet Fiduccia-Mattheyses Revisited for Larger Phylogenetic Studies"](https://doi.org/10.1093/bioinformatics/btad332) published in Bioinformatics, 2023.
+The codebase for the QFM-FI algorithm is available in [qfm_fi](https://github.com/sharmin-mim/qfm_java/tree/master/qfm_fi) directory.

+## Important Notice!!
+- The source code for the QFM-FI algorithm, which was detailed in our [paper](https://doi.org/10.1093/bioinformatics/btad332), can be found in the [qfm_fi](https://github.com/sharmin-mim/qfm_java/tree/master/qfm_fi) directory.
+- Codebase has been slightly updated (on December, 2022) to firther improve the runtime of QFM-FI.
+- Both [qfm_fi](https://github.com/sharmin-mim/qfm_java/tree/master/qfm_fi) and [qfm_ad](https://github.com/sharmin-mim/qfm_java/tree/master/qfm_ad) directory contain same codebase of QFM-FI algorithm.
+We have added [qfm_fi](https://github.com/sharmin-mim/qfm_java/tree/master/qfm_fi) directory (on December 02, 2023) to eliminate any confusion regarding the source code of QFM-FI algorithm which was described in our [paper](https://doi.org/10.1093/bioinformatics/btad332).

 ## Brief Description
 We have modified the [QFM algorithm](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0104008) which was implemented by Reaz et al.